 The face and voice of a person have unique characteristics and they are well used as biometric measures for person authentication either as a unimodal or multimodal.
 A strong correlation has been found between face and voice of a person, which has attracted significant research interest.
 Though previous works have established association between faces and voices, none of these approaches investigated the effect of multiple languages on this task.
 As half of the population of world is bilingual and we are more often communicating in multilingual scenarios, therefore, it is essential to investigate the effect of language for associating faces with the voices.
-Thus, the goal of the Face-voice Association in Multilingual Environments (FAME) 2024 challenge is to analyze the impact of multiple languages on face-voice association task.
+Thus, the goal of the Face-voice Association in Multilingual Environments (FAME) 2026 challenge is to analyze the impact of multiple languages on face-voice association task.
 For more information on challenge please see evaluation plan.

 DATASET

-The file structure is like:
+The file structure is as follows:

 Languages

-# of celebs
+# of celebrities

 70